Site Description

 Road Transportation: Vehicle traffic on roadways pose an oil spill risk throughout the area.
 Commercial trucks can contain hundreds to thousands of gallons of fuel and oil, and almost any kind of hazardous waste or material.
 An accident involving a fully loaded tank truck on the various roads and highways that border the river and its tributary creeks could result in a substantial oil spill.
 Smaller vehicle accidents pose a similar risk, commensurate to the volume of fuel and oil they carry.
 Spills from vehicles onto roadways could cause fuel or oil to flow from ditches or pavement into streams, creeks, wasteways, or stormwater systems, ultimately impacting the Chehalis or other tributaries in the area.

-Highway bridges, such as those on Interstate 5 in Centralia/Chehalis and Highway 12 from Aberdeen to Centralia, pose the greatest risk of road spills due to the quantity of vehicles and speed of travel.
+Highway bridges, such as those on I-5 in Centralia and Chehalis and Highway 12 from Aberdeen to Centralia, pose the greatest risk of road spills due to the quantity of vehicles and speed of travel.
 However, accidents can also occur on smaller roads, particularly during extreme weather.
 In the upper watershed, logging and tanker truck accidents are the most likely source of a significant spill.

-BNSF owns tracks that enter the planning area from the south in Napavine, following the Newaukum River to Chehalis.
+BNSF Railway Company (BNSF) owns tracks that enter the planning area from the south in Napavine, following the Newaukum River to Chehalis.
 The tracks pass through Centralia, then veer east, following the Skookumchuck River up to Bucoda, north through Tenino and out of the planning area.
-This area is a section of a larger rail transportation corridor, which stretches between Canada to the north and Oregon to the south, generally parallel to Interstate 5.
-This area is at risk from trains carrying crude oil, refined oil and other hazardous materials.
+This area is a section of a larger rail transportation corridor, which stretches between Canada to the north and Oregon to the south, generally parallel to I-5.
+BNSF operates a rail switchyard in Centralia where fueling operations take place.
+This area is at risk from trains carrying crude oil, refined oil, and other hazardous materials.
+BNSF maintains an oil spill contingency plan with Washington Department of Ecology.

-Oil Pipelines: The Olympic Pipeline does not directly cross the Chehalis River.
+Oil Pipelines: Olympic Pipeline, operated by BP Pipelines North America, consists of over 400 miles of petroleum product pipelines.
+The pipelines extend from refineries in Northwest Washington and runs parallel to Puget Sound and I-5 to Portland, Oregon.
+The pipeline transports various grades of unleaded gasoline, aviation turbine fuel (kerosene), and diesel fuel.
+It delivers fuel to Harbor Island in Seattle, Seattle-Tacoma International Airport, Renton, Tacoma, Vancouver Washington, and Portland, Oregon.
+No delivery sites or pumping stations are within the Chehalis River GRP boundary and the pipeline does not directly cross the Chehalis River.
 It does cross several tributaries, specifically the Newaukum River, Berwick Creek, Dillenbaugh Creek, Salzer Creek, Hanaford Creek and the Skookumchuck River, in addition to smaller creeks and streams.
-This pipeline transports refined petroleum products, mainly diesel, gasoline, and jet fuel.
-If the pipeline were to leak or rupture, impact to sensitive resources in the area could be significant due to the volume of product.
+If the pipeline were to leak or rupture, impacts to sensitive resources in the area could be significant due to the volume of product.
+Olympic Pipeline maintains an oil spill contingency plan with Washington State Department of Ecology.

-Aircraft: The Chehalis-Centralia Airport handles 48,000 annual operations and is bordered by the Chehalis River on two sides, with a gap of less than a half-mile between the runway and the water (WA Dept. of Transportation).
-Elma Municipal Airport handles 12,000 annual operations and is also within a half-mile of the river, and less than 1,000 feet from a tributary (WA Dept. of Transportation).
+Aircraft: The Chehalis-Centralia Airport handles 48,000 annual operations and is bordered by the Chehalis River on two sides, with a gap of less than a half-mile between the runway and the water.
+Elma Municipal Airport handles 12,000 annual operations and is also within a half-mile of the river, and less than 1,000 feet from a tributary.
 There is always a potential for aircraft failures during inbound and outbound flights that could result in fuel releases to water.

-Recreational Boating: Accidents involving recreational watercraft on the Chehalis could result in spills between a few gallons to several dozen gallons of fuel oil.
+Recreational and Commercial Boating: Accidents involving recreational watercraft on the Chehalis could result in spills between a few gallons to several dozen gallons of fuel oil.
 Accidents could include a vessel grounding, fire, sinking, or explosion.
-Bilge discharges and refueling operations could also occur (and are most common) and also have the potential to impact sensitive resources on the river.
-The majority of commercial boat traffic ends downstream of the planning area, but commercial barges can travel upstream to at least RM 15, past Montesano.
-The Chehalis is considered a navigable waterway up to mile 68 in Centralia (USCG).
+Oil to water from bilge discharges and fueling spills are the most common incident types.
+Most commercial boat traffic ends downstream of the planning area, but commercial barges can travel upstream to at least RM 15, past Montesano.
+The Chehalis is considered a navigable waterway up to mile 68 in Centralia.
 Recreational vessels upstream of the Newaukum River confluence tend to be hand-launched rafts, canoes, or kayaks.

 Other Spill Risks: Other potential oil spill risks in the area include road run-off during rain events, on-shore or near shore construction activities where heavy equipment is being operated, and the migration of spilled oil through soil on lands adjacent to the river or along creek/stream banks.